 Get a LinkedIn profile.

 It just screams professionalism.
 Let it be well-written with a decent picture to match.
-Recruiters often scour social media profiles of applicants.
+Recruiters often scour the social media profiles of applicants.
 Sanitize your Facebook and Twitter if need be or just change the name if it can’t be helped.
 If you’re a social media hermit, great.
-As a professional, a LinkedIn is great and can be kept relatively private.
+As a professional, LinkedIn is great and can be kept relatively private.

 Doing the above will definitely increase your chances of getting an internship position.
-Of course you need a huge dose of favour to balance everything out.
+Of course, you need a huge dose of favour to balance everything out.
 Happy hunting.